PunsWave

 • Graph it—laughter is exponential.

-🎓 Classroom Economics Puns
+🎓 Classroom Economics Jokes

 • My professor lectures in puns.